vbookshelf/Takkie-Translate-Offline/README.md

 - <strong>Regional Variants</strong>: Supports 55 languages and regional variants (e.g., pt-BR vs. pt-PT or zh-Hant vs. zh-Hans).

-- <strong>Fully Offline</strong>: Runs locally on macOS using the gemma:12b model; no cloud connection or internet is required for operation.
+- <strong>Fully Offline</strong>: Runs locally on macOS using the gemma:12b model.
+No cloud connection or internet required for operation.

-- <strong>Data Security</strong>: Your data never leaves your machine, ensuring total privacy for sensitive work.
+- <strong>Data Security</strong>: Your data never leaves your machine.
+Total privacy for sensitive work.

-- <strong>Easy to use</strong>: Web based Flask app..
+- <strong>Easy to use</strong>: Web based Flask app.
 But looks and feels like a native macOS application.

 <br>